-16. Rationale: The Field Trial gives countries the opportunity to try out the logistics of their test procedures and allows the International Contractors to make detailed analyses of the items so that only suitable ones are included in the Main Survey.
+17. Rationale: The Field Trial gives countries the opportunity to try out the logistics of their test procedures and allows the international contractors to make detailed analyses of the items so that only suitable ones are included in the Main Survey.

-Standard 3.1 PISA participants participating in the PISA 2015 Main Survey will have successfully implemented the Field Trial.
+Standard 3.1 PISA participants participating in the PISA 2018 Main Survey will have successfully implemented the Field Trial.
 Unless otherwise agreed upon:

-- A Field Trial should occur in an assessment language if that language group represents more than 5% of the target population. - For assessment languages that apply to between 5 and 50% of the target population, the Field Trial student sample should be a minimum of 100 students per item. - For languages that apply to more than 50% of the target population, the Field Trial student sample should be a minimum of 200 students per item. - For additional adjudicated entities, where the assessment language applies to between 5 and 100% of the target population in the entity, the Field Trial student sample should be a minimum of 100 students per item.
+- A Field Trial should occur in an assessment language if that language group represents more than 5% of the target population. - For the largest language group among the target population, the Field Trial student sample should be a minimum of 200 students per item. - For all other assessment languages that apply to at least 5% of the target population, the Field Trial student sample should be a minimum of 100 students per item. - For additional adjudicated entities, where the assessment language applies to at least 5% of the target population in the entity, the Field Trial student sample should be a minimum of 100 students per item.

-Standard 3.2 Countries planning to use computer-based delivery in 2015 must also field trial paper-and-pencil booklets to test for mode effects.

-- Note 3.1 The PISA Technical Standards for the Main Survey generally apply to the Field Trial, except for the Target Population standard, the Sampling standard, and the Quality Monitoring standard.
-For the Field Trial a sampling plan needs to be agreed upon. - Note 3.2 The Field Trial participation standard for assessment languages applicable to between 5 and 50% of the target population can be varied if agreed upon, with such agreement subject to the principle that the absence of a Field Trial for that language would not affect the Main Survey and the principle that the assessment language version is trialled in another adjudicated entity where the assessment language applies to more than 50% of the target population. - Note 3.3 The sample size for the Field Trial will be a function of the test design and will be set to achieve the standard of 200 student responses per item. - Note 3.4 Consideration will be given to reducing the required number of students per item in the Field Trial where there are fewer than 200 students in total expected to be assessed in that language in the Main Survey. - Note 3.5 Without testing for mode effects in the field trial, it will be impossible for countries who wish to deliver PISA 2015 on computer to measure trends relative to performance in previous paper-based cycles.
+Note 3.1 The PISA Technical Standards for the Main Survey generally apply to the Field Trial, except for the Target Population standard, the Sampling standard, and the Quality Monitoring standard.
+For the Field Trial a sampling plan needs to be agreed upon.

+Note 3.2 The sample size for the Field Trial will be a function of the test design and will be set to achieve the standard of 200 student responses per item.

+Note 3.3 Consideration will be given to reducing the required number of students per item in the Field Trial where there are fewer than 200 students in total expected to be assessed in that language in the Main Survey.

-4. Adaptation of tests, questionnaires and manuals
+4. Adaptation of tests, questionnaires and school-level materials

-Rationale: In order to be able to assess how the performance in a country has evolved from one PISA cycle to the other, the same instruments have to be used in all assessments.
+18. Rationale: In order to be able to assess how the performance in a country has evolved from one PISA cycle to the other, the same instruments have to be used in all assessments.
 If instruments differ, then it is unclear whether changes in performance reflect changes in literacy or whether they just mirror the variation in the test items.
 The same holds true for the assessment instruments that are used within a PISA cycle: To validly compare performance across countries, all assessment instruments have to be as similar as possible.
-In fact, it is of utmost importance to provide equivalent information for the students in all countries that take part in the study.
-Therefore, not only the assessment instruments, but also the instructions given to the students, and the procedures of data-collection have to be equivalent.
+In fact, it is of utmost importance to provide equivalent information to the students in all countries that take part in the study.
+Therefore, not only the assessment instruments, but also the instructions given to the students and the procedures of data-collection have to be equivalent.
 To achieve this goal, other individuals who play a key role in the data-collection process, i.e. the test administrators, school coordinators, and school associates, should receive the same information in all participating countries.